jdavibedoya/SE_Wave-U-Net/README.md

 Pre-trained weights of the explored model variants can be downloaded [here](www.embolia.com).
 Unzip them into the `checkpoints` subfolder of this repository.

 Below is an example of how to make a prediction on an audio file:

 ``python Predict.py with cfg.L1_STFT_Mel model_path="checkpoints/06/06-100000" input_path="/data/audio/raw/noisy_speech.wav" output_path="/estimates"``

-## Requirements
-The project is based on Python 3.6.8 and requires [libsndfile](http://mega-nerd.com/libsndfile/) and CUDA 9 to be installed.
-The required Python packages can be installed using ``pip install -r requirements.txt``

 ## References
 <a name="1"></a> [1] Stoller, D., Ewert, S. & Dixon, S. Wave-U-Net: [A Multi-Scale Neural Network for End-to-End Audio Source Separation](https://arxiv.org/abs/1806.03185) (2018).